Memory Efficient Neural Processes via Constant Memory Attention Block: Experiments

-\textbf{Results.} In Table \ref{table:image_completion}, we compare CMANPs with existing NP baselines.
-Although all methods were able to be evaluated on CelebA (32 x 32) and EMNIST, many were not able to scale to CelebA (64 x 64) and CelebA (128 x 128).
-And all Not-Diagonal variants were not able to be trained on CelebA (64 x 64) and CelebA (128 x 128) due to being too computationally expensive, requiring quadratic computation and memory.
-In contrast, CMANP(-AND) was not affected by this limitation.
-The results show that CMANP-AND achieves clear state-of-the-art results on CelebA (32x32), CelebA (64x64), and CelebA (128x128).
-Furthermore, CMANP-AND achieves results competitive with state-of-the-art on EMNIST.
+\textbf{Results.} All NP baselines (see Table \ref{table:image_completion}) were able to be evaluated on CelebA (32 x 32) and EMNIST.
+However, many baselines were not able to be trained on CelebA (64 x 64) and CelebA (128 x 128) in the available GPU memory due to requiring a quadratic amount of memory including all prior Not-Diagonal extensions of NPs.
+In contrast, CMANP(-AND) was not affected by this limitation due to being significantly more memory efficient than prior Not-Diagonal variants.
+The results show that CMANP-AND achieves clear state-of-the-art results on CelebA (32x32), CelebA (64x64), and CelebA (128x128) while being scalable to more data points than prior Not-Diagonal variants.
+Furthermore, CMANP-AND achieves results competitive with state-of-the-art EMNIST.